Good to have you along on this post-Christmas day, December 26th.

 Now the government's going to exacerbate it with a bailout.

-In fact, in the Treasury bailout plan, it encourages states to float municipal bonds that you will inevitably pay for to literally encourage or or give give out the cash, frankly, to people in foreclosure.
+In fact, in the Treasury bailout plan, it encourages states to float municipal bonds that you will inevitably pay for to literally encourage or give out the cash, frankly, to people in foreclosure.

 Well, if they still foreclose, guess who's going to be on the hook now?